emarc99/AttensysUI/README-SESSION-KEYS.md

 ## Limitations

-- Only compatible with Argent X wallet
+- Only compatible with Argent X smart account, Argent Mobile and Web wallet (Argent X standard account is not supported)
 - Limited to specific contract functions defined in the session policy
 - Maximum transaction value is constrained by session policy